Webcam in Riva del Garda748B2B0D-A8CE-4446-8BF8-A62FCFE00168

 Where is Riva del Garda?

-Riva del Garda is located on the northern shores of Lake Garda, about 70m above sea level.
+Riva del Garda is located in Italy, on the northern shores of Lake Garda, about 70m above sea level.
 The town covers an area of 42 km2 and is home to around 17,000 people.
 The first settlements date back to Roman times.
 Riva together with the neighbouring community of Arco has a resident population of more than 30,000.

 Where can you swim in Riva del Garda?